CoralBlu/CoralBlu/README.md

 - 👋 Hi, I’m @CoralBlu
-- 👀 I’m interested in javascript
+- 👀 I’m interested working in Data
 - 🌱 I’m currently learning data analytics
-- 💞️ I’m looking to collaborate on ... life
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me on message

 <!---